-As of June 30, 2016, a Consent Order and Assessment from the State of Tennessee Department of Environment and Conservation assessed civil penalties against the District totaling \$129,019 related to operation of the water system.
+In May 2015, a Consent Order and Assessment from the State of Tennessee Department of Environment and Conservation assessed civil penalties against the District totaling \$129,019 related to operation of the water system.
 The District paid \$25,800 in penalties during the year ended June 30, 2015.
-The balance of the penalties have not been recorded as a liability in the financial statements as they are contingent upon the District meeting certain goals within given deadlines as specified in the Order.
+The balance of the penalties has not been recorded as a liability in the financial statements as they are contingent upon the District meeting certain goals within given deadlines as specified in the Order.
 If these goals are met, the penalties will be forgiven.
 It is the District's intention to meet the remaining goals within the deadlines.

-Subsequent to June 30, 2016, a Consent Order and Assessment from the State of Tennessee Department of Environment and Conservation assessed civil penalties against the District totaling \$72,627 related to the operation of the sewer system.
+In August 2017, a Consent Order and Assessment from the State of Tennessee Department of Environment and Conservation assessed civil penalties against the District totaling \$72,627 related to the operation of the sewer system.
+The District will pay \$18,883 in penalties during the year ending June 30, 2018.
+The balance of the penalties will not be recorded as a liability in the financial statements as they are contingent upon the District meeting certain goals within given deadlines as specified in the Order.
 The Order requires the District to modify, repair or replace equipment or operations and to assure the structural integrity of the distribution and collection system.
 There are a series of deadlines that must be met or the full amount of the penalties will be owed.
 It is the District's intention to meet the goals to reduce this penalty.